 lighthouse and sign saying Goderich Ontario

-Goderich has an interesting history in Canada.
-After the War of 1812, John Galt and a group of investors formed the Canada Company.
-The British government granted the Canada Company 1,100,000 acres of land stretching from Lake Huron to Guelph.
 The location of the proposed town was cleared of its dense trees and a log cabin was erected.
-When John Galt arrived by boat on the shores on June 29, 1827, it was celebrated as Founder’s day for Goderich.
+When John Galt arrived by boat on the shores on June 29, 1827, it was celebrated as Founder’s Day for Goderich.

 John Galt then drew up the town plan.
 Similar to the design of the charming village of Bayfield it includes a central square and streets fanning out from it.
-Very different than the usual grid patterns in most small towns in Ontario.
+Very different than the usual grid patterns in most small towns in Ontario

-Things to Do in Goderich
+Things to Do in Goderich Ontario

-#1 Stroll Downtown Goderich
+1. Stroll Downtown Goderich

 main square in Goderich Ontario with trees

-Most of the buildings around The Square were built in the mid-to-late 1850s.
-There are almost 200 unique shops that line the historic downtown.
+There are almost 200 unique shops that line the historic Goderich downtown.
 Everything from antiques to art galleries to specialty stores makes shopping in Goderich a fun way to spend a couple of hours.

-#2 Check out a Museum
+2. Check out a Museum

 building in Goderich Ontario